 • a gang intervention curriculum, a comprehensive set of nearly 100 different resources, designed for intervention with higher risk students in middle schools, high schools, and alternative schools.

-These highly successful and innovative evidence-based resources are listed as a promising program by the National Gang Center/OJJDP/Bureau of Justice Assistance (Department of Justice). [link]Used nationwide to address the risk factors underlying gang recruitment and gang involvement, the Phoenix Curriculum provides resources for both gang intervention programs and gang prevention programs (see the terms gang intervention and gang prevention explained).
+Our programming was accepted as evidence-based by the National Gang Center/OJJDP/Bureau of Justice Assistance (additional research is forthcoming).Used nationwide to address the risk factors underlying gang recruitment and gang involvement, the Phoenix Curriculum provides resources for both gang intervention programs and gang prevention programs (see the terms gang intervention and gang prevention explained).
 For more information about The Phoenix Curriculum core program, we offer a detailed introduction.
 All of our materials are provided under our site license arrangement allowing for unlimited duplication for programs conducted at designated school, facility, or site.
 This makes these programs especially affordable, as this is a one-time cost.
 See our program catalog for current school/site pricing.

 Educators — teachers, principals, and school resource officers are often on the front line in the fight against gang proliferation.
 The Phoenix Curriculum core program was built with educators in mind.
 Hundreds of hours of program resources are available for elementary school, grade 6, middle school, and high school from our comprehensive core program to short films. [more]